List of Streisand effect examples

 This is a list of notable incidents that have experienced a Streisand effect, an unintended consequence of attempts to hide, remove, or censor information, where the effort instead backfires by increasing public awareness of the information.
 This list includes only instances explicitly identified by the media or other sources as examples of the Streisand effect.

 In politics and government

 Argentina

 In November 2024, an attempt led by Vice President Victoria Villarruel to ban certain books from schools for being "degrading and immoral" led to one such book, Cometierra, becoming a bestseller.

 Australia

 In March 2022, incumbent Australian federal MP Tim Wilson, in what had previously been considered to be the safe seat of Goldstein, drew national attention to his independent challenger Zoe Daniel when he made legal objections to posting of campaign signs by volunteers on the fences of private residences.
 This also led to a significant increase in donations to the Daniel campaign.

-In May 2024, Australia's richest person, Gina Rinehart, demanded that the National Gallery of Australia remove an unflattering caricature of herself, painted by Aboriginal Australian artist Vincent Namatjira.
-Rinehart pressured 20 Australian swimmers she was sponsoring to lobby for the removal.
-Her actions were covered by many news outlets and brought new audiences to Namatjira's art.

 In December 2024, Rachael Gunn, Australia's Olympic breakdancer, attempted to legally suppress a comedy musical about her performance.
 Her legal threats were worked into a revised version of the show, which then played to larger audiences.